aarnav03/hyprdots/README.md

 # hyprdots
 <h2>my hyprland dotfiles (work in progress)<h2/>
-##H2 experimental changes are in the "wip" branch
+<h3>experimental or the upcoming changes are in the wip branch </h3>